googlefonts/fontdiffenator/README.md

 # Diffenator

-Compare two fonts against each other.
+Python 3 library to compare two fonts against each other.

 ## Features